andrerobsahm/Lord-of-the-rings-memory-game/README.md

 - Begin the game by clicking one of the cards marked with the LOTR-logo
 - Find the 8 pairs
 - Play again!
 - The game contains background music, if you want to - pause it using the button in the upper left corner

 ## Written in
-- HTML
-- CSS
-- Javascript
+- HTML, CSS & Javascript

 ## Author
 André Robsahm